openshift/training/beta-2-setup.md

 **Note:**
 Creating nodes or projects currently ignores the current/set context.

+**Note:**
+Restarting OpenShift's master will rewrite the contents of the `.kubeconfig` file, which means you need to re-create your contexts using `set-context`.

 ### The Hello World Definition JSON
 In the beta2 training folder, you can see the contents of our pod definition by using